 - You can try WinkBed in a Softer, Luxury Firm, and Firmer feel profile, which is why we say that they make a bed for all sleeping styles.

 Why we picked this mattress: If there is one brand online that makes us think of a luxury hotel mattress, it’s WinkBed.
-It’s built to be extra supportive and long-lasting, but also extra comfortable too.
+It’s built to be extra supportive and long-lasting, but it’s also an extra comfortable bed.
 We also love the fluffy pillow-top feel it offers, and its accommodating firmness profile options.
 It’s a thick, and premium mattress that looks and feels like it belongs in an extremely luxurious hotel.